exposit/katamoiran/_posts/2017-04-19-pythia-oracle-update-1-4-0.md

 Version 1.4.0 of [Pythia Oracle](https://exposit.github.io/pythia-oracle/) is finally finalized.
 Ha.
 No changes from the last commit except to update the various tags and markers to the current version number -- make it official, so to speak.

 As always, see the [Changelog](https://github.com/exposit/pythia-oracle/blob/master/CHANGELOG.md) for a full (ish) list of changes from the last version.
+You can get a complete overview of all features in the [help](https://github.com/exposit/pythia-oracle/blob/master/HELP.md) here.

 This will probably be the "stable" version for the foreseeable future, as I've simply run out of things I want to add or change!